OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 cd ..
 ```

-Note: you may need to run `sudo python3 setup.py install` if running on Ubuntu
+Note: you may need to run `sudo python3 setup.py install` if running on Ubuntu.
-or `python3 setup.py install --user` to install without root.

 ### Check installation